HathorNetwork/rfcs/projects/hathor-wallet-headless/0002-hsm-integration.md

 Once the wallet is started successfully, all other operations are executed in a similar fashion to the current headless implementation of a read-only wallet.

 ## Signature integration - Phase 2
-The signature of HSM inputs will be made through a `Tx Proposal`, using the Atomic Swap API.
-The `wallet/atomic-swap/get-my-signatures` route will be modified to identify that the wallet is related to an HSM and will send the data to be signed to the *HSM Client*.
-This can be based on the desktop hardware wallet [`ledger/sendTx()` function](https://github.com/HathorNetwork/hathor-wallet/blob/ef57015015375a477cffd72baf62f4e14baf541a/src/utils/ledger.js#L126-L166).
+The signature of HSM inputs will be made using the new HSM routes module.
+The `hsm/get-my-signatures` route will be created to receive the `TxHex` of a transaction, identify its inputs and send the data to be signed to the *HSM Client*.
+This signing procedure can be based on the desktop hardware wallet [`ledger/sendTx()` function](https://github.com/HathorNetwork/hathor-wallet/blob/ef57015015375a477cffd72baf62f4e14baf541a/src/utils/ledger.js#L126-L166), and the handling of `TxHex` parsing/rebuilding can be based on the existing `tx-proposal` controllers.

-Only this route will be adapted for using the hardware wallet, since it's the only one that has an implementation close enough to the Desktop Ledger.
+Only this route will be used for handling signatures with the HSM.
 The other signature endpoints, such as `wallet/simple_send_tx` would require more complex refactorings and will be discussed on the _Future Possibilites_ section.

 ## Creating a BIP32 on the HSM
 This operation should be done via script, as it is the most critical operation on the HSM within this scope.